SpencerSzabados/SpencerSzabados.github.io/_posts/2022-07-20-perlin-worms.md

 }
 ```

 Here are two examples for the kinds of worms that can be generated using this simple script and method for two different randomly placed segments within the same noise volume.
-The worm that turn smoothly, that is does not jitter, results from finely divided lookup segment in the noise domain, and vise versa for the worm with a lots of jitter.
+The worm that turns smoothly, that is does not jitter, results from a finely divided lookup segment in the noise domain, and vise versa for the worm with a lots of jitter.

 As can be seen, generating procedural objects like these is incredibly simple and the method achieves a good amount of diversity in generation.

 {% include figure.liquid loading="eager" path="assets/img/posts/perlin-worms/perlin_worm 2.png" class="img-fluid rounded z-depth-1" max-width="400px" center="true" %}
 {% include figure.liquid loading="eager" path="assets/img/posts/perlin-worms/perlin_worm_smooth 1.png" class="img-fluid rounded z-depth-1" max-width="400px" center="true" %}

-This method, which is quit bear bones, can be further modified to generate worms with directional bias to give increasingly varied results.
+This method, which is quite bear bones, can be further modified to generate worms with directional bias to give increasingly varied results.

 ```js
 function setup(){